Patidar ton leads Bangalore to IPL eliminator win

 India star Virat Kohli roared with delight after RCB secured victory, having lost the eliminator in the last two campaigns.

-Kohli, who stepped down from the RCB captaincy last year to be replaced by Faf du Plessis, is still seeking a maiden IPL title with the franchise he has represented since the inaugural tournament in 2008.
+Kohli, who stepped down as RCB captain last year to be replaced by Faf du Plessis, is still seeking a maiden IPL title with the franchise he has represented since the inaugural tournament in 2008.

-Lucknow, who are one of two new franchises this season with Gujarat, are eliminated from the competition.
+Lucknow, one of the two new franchises this season with Gujarat, are eliminated from the competition.

 Patidar outshines RCB stars